xxNauty/xxNauty/README.md

 ## Currently exploring

-- ♨️ Java
+- Java
-- 🍃 Spring and all it's "children"
+- Spring and all it's "children"
-- 🛢 MySQL, PostgreSQL and some other SQL-based database
+- MySQL, PostgreSQL and some other SQL-based database
+- Also basics of No-SQL databases
-- 🐳 Docker
+- Docker
+- Git
+- RabbitMQ and other message brokers

 And every interesting technology that I find while surfing through internet

 ## Also interested in